List of members of the Indonesian House of Representatives (1971–1977)

 The following is a list of all 460 members of the House of Representatives of the Republic of Indonesia for the period 1971–1977, resulting from the legislative elections held in 1971.
 Members of the House of Representatives were sworn in on 28 October 1992, and represented 10 different parties.
-Though this was until the merging of the parties in 1973, which resulted on only 3 parties being represented.
+Though this was until the merging of the parties in 1973, which resulted in only 3 parties being represented.